-This study used the set of global climate change simulations from the CMIP5 multi-model ensemble (Talyor, et al., 2012).
+This study used the set of global climate change simulations from the World Climate Research Programme's Coupled Model Intercomparison Project Phase 5 (CMIP5) multi-model ensemble (Talyor, et al., 2012).
 Monthly climate outputs of GCMs were downscaled to a daily temporal resolution and 0.25o spatial resolution based on the bias-correction spatial disaggregation (BCSD) statistical downscaling method introduced by Wood et al. (2004).

-Monthly streamflow observations for seven locations in the Kabul River basin (Figure 1) were gathered between calendar years 1961-1980 from two data sources: the Global Runoff Data Centre (GRDC) database and the United States Geological Survey (USGS) database (Table 1).
-The available streamflow observations at each station were used for calibrating and validating the distributed hydrologic model (Figure 3).
-Kama and Asmar stations are treated as ungaged sites and left out of the processes of multisite calibrations in order to evaluate the model’s ability to predict streamflow at interior ungaged sites.
+Monthly streamflow observations for seven locations in the Kabul River basin (Figure 1) were gathered between calendar years 1960-1981 from two data sources: the Global Runoff Data Centre (GRDC) database and the United States Geological Survey (USGS) database (Table 1).
+Streamflow data were not collected in Afghanistan after September 1980 until recently because streamgaging was discontinued soon after the Soviet invasion of Afghanistan in 1979 (Olson and Williams-Sether, 2010).
+Though measurements were taken at a daily time step, data are only made available for public use at monthly aggregated levels, calculated using the mean of the daily values.
+The available monthly streamflow observations at each station were used for calibrating and validating the distributed hydrologic model (Figure 2).
+Kama and Asmar stations are treated as ungaged sites because they align with the potential dam project on the Kunar River tributary.
+The two gage stations are left out of the processes of multisite calibrations in order to evaluate the model’s ability to predict streamflow at interior ungaged sites.
 Furthermore, half of the record at the Dakah station, located at the basin outlet, is also used for validation purposes.

-The Randolph Glacier Inventory version 3.2 (RGI 3.2) dataset (Pfeffer, et al., 2014) was used to extract glacial coverage in the Kabul River basin, which totaled 5.7% of the basin area (Figure S3).
+The Randolph Glacier Inventory version 3.2 (RGI 3.2) dataset (Pfeffer, et al., 2014) was used to extract glacial coverage in the Kabul River basin, which totaled 5.7% of the basin area (Figure S2).
 In the hydrological modeling process, the model needs to be informed by reliable estimates on volume of water retained in glaciers, especially for future simulations under warming conditions.
 We followed the method proposed in Grinsted (2013), which uses multivariate scaling relationships to estimate glacier and ice cap volume based on elevation range and area.
 Specifically, the scaling law including area and elevation range factors was applied to estimate glacier/ice cap volume when the glacier depth exceeded 10m.
 Otherwise, glacier/ice cap volume was estimated with the area-volume scaling law.
 The elevation range spanned by each individual glacier is estimated using the global digital elevation model (DEM) from the shuttle radar topography mission (SRTMv4) in 250m resolution (Jarvis, et al., 2008).
 Density of ice (0.9167 g/cm3) is applied to calculate glacier/ice cap volume in meters of water equivalent.

+The database for land covers and soil types of the Kabul River basin (Figure 1) are provided by the Food and Agriculture Organization of the United Nations (Latham, 2014) and United States Department of Agriculture-Natural Resources Conservation Service Soils (USDA-NRCS, 2005), respectively.

 Distributed Hydrologic Model (HYMOD_DS)